Arman091/Customized-webpack-react/README.md

 well you can add as per your requirements later on it is with just basic setups,you can install any new dependency using
 * command npm i **dependency-name** --save -dev
 * and making appropriate configuration in webpack.config.js
+## To develop a new project
+well! start with cloning this folder to your syestem and without any other configuration you can start your developement,by making new components and rendering them in **src/App.js** folder.